Adil0710/Javascript_30_Day_Challenge/README.md

 ### Achievement:
 By the end of these activities, you will:

-- Know how to declare variables using var, let, and const.
+- Know how to declare variables using `var`, let, and const.

 - Understand the different data types in JavaScript.